nparker2023/R-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Filter Data

-Step 9: Filter the datasets so that they reflect the genes present on the gene list.
+Step 9: Filter the datasets and gene lists so that they are reflective of one another.
 These updated datasets can be saved to a csv file.

 Note: The database images shown for this section are screenshots and don't show all of the information.
 Their main purpose is to show the successful functionality of the functions in regards to data filtering.